HLMQA/neocornelia/infrastructure.md

 layout: page
 date: '2020-01-02 19:19:20 +0100'
 categories: post event
-title: Infrastructure
+title: Publications
-subtitle: Here, you can find links to the infrastructure and prototypes we developed within Project Cornelia.
+subtitle: On this page, you can see the timeline of journal, conference, and other papers published as part of Project Cornelia.
+Papers are available to download when possible.
 ---
 <html>
 <head>
     <meta charset="utf-8">